 Is there a place to dress?

 Yes.
 The bride and her bridesmaids may use the spacious Vianney Room to dress.
 It includes a full length mirror, a private bathroom, hooks on which to hang dresses with long trains, a refrigerator and phone.

 The groom and groomsmen can use the usher's room (a more simple, small room).
 Most groomsmen come already dressed.

 What fees are we responsible for?

-You are responsible for the following fees: church, celebrant (priest), cantor (leader of song and prayer), pianist/organist, and wedding coordinator (St. John Vianney member who assists you before and after your wedding).
-See the Wedding Policy book for the specific fees.
+You are responsible for the following fees: facility fee, parish wedding coordinator, cantor (leader of song and prayer), and pianist/organist.
+A gift for the celebrant (priest or deacon) is at the couple's discretion.
+See the Wedding Policy (page 6) for the specific fees.